ca-joe-yang/K_Reciprocal_Encoding/README.md

 - mAP = 0.1025 using Euclidean Distance w/o Re-ranking

 ## Problems to resolve
-- There are some parts in the [original code](https://github.com/zhunzhong07/person-re-ranking/blob/master/python-version/re_ranking_ranklist.py) from the authors which I do not understand.
+- There are some parts in the [original code](https://github.com/zhunzhong07/person-re-ranking/blob/master/python-version/re_ranking_ranklist.py) which I do not understand.
 - Those parts are not implemented in my code.
 Hence my implementation is a little but faster, but the performace is quite worse.
 - mAP = 0.2182 using Euclidean Distance w the original code